 - Golden Hand sculpture

-In association with our partners we plan to plant 4.4 hectares of native woodland on previously grazed land at Vicar Water Country Park.
+In association with our partners we have planted 4.4 hectares of native woodland on previously grazed land at Vicar Water Country Park.
 This area of the park is called Vicardale.

 The tree planting forms part of the Defra funded Trees for Climate project and is being delivered in partnership with Nottinghamshire County Council and the Sherwood Forest Trust.